-The Part D formulary is a list of drugs that have coverage under your policy.
-The formulary must include at least two drugs per category; however, the insurance company can choose the options.
+The Medicare Part D formulary is a list of drugs that have coverage under your policy.
+The formulary must include at least two drugs per category, and the insurance company can choose the options.

 Every insurance plan has its drug formularies.
 Each medication must adhere to the Food and Drug Administration’s (FDA) regulations.

 Who Has the Best Part D Formulary?

 Medicare Part D plans have a star-rating system similar to Medicare Advantage.
 Many locations don’t have 5-star plans, but some areas will have those options.
 The best Part D plan in 2021 varies by county; in some areas, Cigna may have higher ratings, whereas Humana could have higher ratings in other areas.

 What Happens if a Drug is Not on the Formulary for a Medicare Part D Provider?